Casey Albert Wood

 Casey Albert Wood (November 21, 1856 – January 26, 1942) was a Canadian ophthalmologist and comparative zoologist who studied aspects of animal vision especially those of birds.
 He collected books on birds and zoology and helped establish the Blacker-Wood collection in zoology and ornithology at the McGill University Library.

 Early life

 Wood was born in Wellington, Canada West to Orrin Cottier and Louisa (Leggo) Wood.
 His father was an eminent New York physician who traced his descent from Epenetus Wood who emigrated from Berkshire in 1717.
 Wood studied at Ottawa grammar school and spent a year at a French school in Grenville Quebec before assisting his father at his medicine practice.
 He graduated from the Ottawa Collegiate Institute, Ottawa, Ontario, Canada in 1874.

 Wood married Emma Shearer in 1886.

 Post-secondary education

 He obtained a master of surgery and doctor of medicine (MD CM) from the University Bishop's College in 1877 and a doctor of civil law in 1903.
-In 1905 the Bishop's Medical School was absorbed by the McGill University Faculty of Medicine and graduates were able to obtain ad eundnem McGill MD CM degrees: Wood was awarded one in 1906.
+In 1905, the Bishop's Medical School was absorbed by the McGill University Faculty of Medicine and graduates were able to obtain ad eundem McGill MD CM degrees: Wood was awarded one in 1906.